 - Records of the Homestead Hebrew Congregation (detailed explanation of what they contain here)

-- Homestead Hebrew Congregation oral histories and transcripts
+- Homestead Hebrew Congregation oral histories and transcripts (not all are online; full list here)

 - 1929 Sanborn map of Homestead — only available in person (see above for note on Lower Homestead)